Will the course give me what I want?

 How will I be assessed?

 You will be assessed continually through practical project work, coursework, written assignments and through giving presentations.
+Practical assessment will include some public performances but also in-class presentation and workshop assessment.

 Expected prior knowledge